Grizzly Bear (band): 2020–2025: Extended hiatus

-In an interview promoting the album's release, Rossen noted that Grizzly Bear is currently on hiatus.
+In an interview promoting You Belong There, Rossen confirmed that Grizzly Bear is currently on hiatus.
 "There's no official line here," Rossen said.
-"I still work closely with Chris Taylor, I still talk with Chris Bear fairly often — he lives in Spain now.
+"I still work closely with Chris Bear, I still talk with Chris Taylor fairly often — he lives in Spain now.
 Ed and I are still in contact, but he needs a little distance from us for personal reasons.
 He's pursuing a different career.
 We may do something again.
 When those [Painted Ruins] tours ended, I was about to have a child, Chris Taylor just had his son, Chris Bear has a family, he was pursuing other work.
 It made sense to have a break there to do other things.
 We've always taken time between records.
 I don't know what the future holds.
 I think for now it's safe to say we're inactive, but I'm very reluctant to make some grand statement like, 'We've broken up!'
 I don't trust that, especially because people come back together again.
 I think it's entirely possible that we could, I just don't know."

 Rossen elaborated in a further interview: "I think where we are now is just a very natural — you know, Grizzly Bear, I joined that band at the end of 2004, so you consider how long that was.
 The stretch that we were active was like 14 years.
 And I think if anything it’s just like, people change, lives change.
 I really respect bands and artists that can keep it together forever, but I think we all just wanted to do some different things with our lives for a little bit.
 That doesn’t mean the band’s over.
 It’s not.
 There’s no official line on that.
 We’re not broken up or anything.
 It’s just, you know, Ed is pursuing a different career.
 He went back to school.
 He wanted to do that.
 He was having not the most productive time on the road.
 It was not great for him.
 It wasn’t really great for any of us by the end, honestly.
 It was just… we wanted to do something different."
+In November 2023, Ed Droste suggested that the band could regroup in the future: "It's not a destroyed entity.
+It can easily come back and exist if the time is right and the mood is right."

+2025–present: Renewed activity and a return to performing

+After a six-year hiatus from band activities, Grizzly Bear announced their return on May 27, 2025, with all four members — Ed Droste, Daniel Rossen, Chris Taylor and Chris Bear — participating in an eleven-date US tour across October and November 2025.
+The band's return was announced with the following statement: "Because Grizzly Bear never broke up, their first shows in six years are not a reunion.
+They are a simultaneous point of arrival and departure, their next destination still unknown."